discord-modmail/modmail/CONTRIBUTING.md

 Please make sure to read the relevant section before making your contribution!
 It will make it a lot easier for us maintainers to make the most of it and smooth out the experience for all involved. 💚

 > **NOTE**: failing to comply with our guidelines may lead to a rejection of the contribution.
+> However, most features that are rejected are able to be written as a plugin, and used on your
+> bot, without blocking you from getting updates.

 If you are confused by any of these rules, feel free to ask us in the `#support` channel in our  [Discord server.](https://discord.gg/ERteGkedDW)